microsoft/MSIX-PackageSupportFramework/README.md

 Submit your own fixup(s) to the community:
 1. Create a private fork for yourself
 2. Make your changes in your private branch
-3. Create a Pull Request
+3. Create a pull request into 'fork:Microsoft/MSIX-PackageSupportFramework' 'base:master'
-4. Target the main repo
-5. Submit your pull request

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once across all repos using our CLA.